abseil/abseil-py/CONTRIBUTING.md

 *   Maintain **clean commit history** and use **meaningful commit messages**.
     PRs with messy commit history are difficult to review and won't be merged.
-    Use `rebase -i upstream/master` to curate your commit history and/or to bring in latest changes from master (but avoid rebasing in the middle of a code review).
+    Use `rebase -i upstream/main` to curate your commit history and/or to bring in latest changes from main (but avoid rebasing in the middle of a code review).

-*   Keep your PR up to date with upstream/master (if there are merge conflicts, we can't really merge your change).
+*   Keep your PR up to date with upstream/main (if there are merge conflicts, we can't really merge your change).

 *   **All tests need to be passing** before your change can be merged.
 We